LordDemonos/Quarm.Guide/README.md

 #### Welcome to the Ruins of Old Paineel, also known as The Hole!

-This zone is being released ahead of Kunark, which is a major departure of EQ's original timeline.
+This zone is being released ahead of Kunark, which is a major departure from EQ's original timeline.
 It's our team's personal opinion that the items contained within The Hole aren't significantly powerful, and that releasing The Hole early is quite a treat for folks who are historically used to having to play it in Kunark.

 - Most Epic NPCs will be disabled in The Hole ahead of Kunark.
 Please expect any Epic items that have snuck past our grasp to disappear at some point before Kunark.
 - Master Yael is considered a raid target, as is Nortlav the Scalekeeper.
 Nortlav will spawn in Kunark.